 If you prefer, you also can use a specialty product such as Tattoo Goo Aftercare Salve.
-It's petroleum-free and made with herbs and oils that will soothe and heal your new tattoo.
+It's petroleum-free and made with herbs and oils meant to soothe and heal your new tattoo.

 After that, continue to keep your tattoo clean.
 After some time has passed, you can use a dye- and fragrance-free lotion when needed instead of ointment to keep the skin soft.

 Bathing, Showering, Hot Tubs, and Swimming

 Getting your tattoo wet is OK, but soaking it is not.
 Yes, you can (and should!) shower with a new tattoo, as long as you don't completely soak it.
 Avoid swimming—whether in a pool, lake, or the ocean—and submerging your tattoo in a bath or hot tub for two to three weeks, though; this may cause serious damage.
 If you get soap or shampoo on your tattoo, just remove it quickly with water.
 No shaving, either.

 Scabbing and Peeling